Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Involve Your Agent in Key Book Milestones

 The road from book deal to publication is long and winding.
-If something goes awry in the relationship with your publisher—for example, you delivered a partial manuscript six weeks ago, but haven’t had any communication from your editor—you can enlist your agent to follow up and get answers.
+If something goes awry in the relationship with your publisher, enlist your agent to follow up and get answers.
 It’s important to remember that an agent is your advocate first and foremost; we work for you, not your publisher.
-And if you’re late receiving an advance or royalty payment?
+If you’ve sent a partial manuscript and haven’t heard back from your editor in weeks?
+Or if you’re late receiving an advance or royalty payment?
 Your agent should be the one to inquire.

 Get Big Picture Ideas and Direction on Your Publicity Campaign